pantheon-systems/documentation/source/_docs/migrate-from-wpengine.md

   - If object caching is enabled, the `object-cache.php` file located in `/wp-content`
 4. Replace existing `wp-config.php` with [Pantheon's `wp-config.php`](https://github.com/pantheon-systems/wordpress/blob/master/wp-config.php) file.
 Preserve necessary logic from your existing file.
 5. Move the `mysql.sql` database out of the `wp-content` directory and into the project's root directory.
-6. Manually import the site following the process covered in [Migrate to Pantheon: Manual Site Import](/docs/manual-import).
+6. Manually import the site following the process covered in [Migrate Sites to Pantheon: Manual Method](/docs/migrate-manual).
 8. Test your site once the code, database, and files are all in place.
 Verify everything is working as expected.
 At the Site Dashboard, click **Visit Development Site** for verification.

 ## Considerations